-People may be coming to carry out an event, or a number of events for up to 1 month.
+People may be coming to carry out an event, or a number of events for up to 6 months.
+You must do the paid work in the first 30 days after arriving.

 It is for artists who are up and running already.